 Music File Manager

-Digital asset management software makes it easy to share music files with outside collaborators.
-Your DAM system can be the central creative hub for musicians and managers to share audio files with those working on supporting artwork, videos and other creative files.
+Digital asset management software simplifies sharing music files with outside collaborators.
+A DAM system can be the central creative hub for musicians and managers to share audio files with those working on supporting artwork, videos and other creative files.

 With a DAM system in place as a music file manager, you can control who has access to specific music files, organize a workflow to produce new content and control how others interact with audio files and other digital assets.
 Audio files are readily available, with the digital rights management information in place to protect the work.